pmdartus/blog/src/content/posts/2025/typescript-ai-aided-development/index.md

 - _Lambda_ – to transform Kindle exports into the requested formats and forward them to the sender.
 - _SQS (Simple Queue Service)_ – a message queue system to notify Lambda functions.

-Manually setting up and managing these services is incredibly tedious—it's no wonder services like Vercel or Netlify, which abstract these complexities away, are pricey.

-To fully automate this setup, I decided to try [Pulumi](https://www.pulumi.com/).
+Manually setting up and managing these services is incredibly tedious.
+To fully automate the infrastructure setup, I decided to try [Pulumi](https://www.pulumi.com/).
 Pulumi is an Infrastructure-as-Code (IaC) tool, similar to Terraform, but with a key difference: infrastructure is described using general-purpose languages like TypeScript, Python, or Java, rather than a proprietary Domain-Specific Language (DSL).

 For instance, the following Pulumi TypeScript snippet defines an AWS lambda function and an SQS queue and connects them together: